Statement of Petition Policy

 Denison’s orientation programs are designed to welcome and introduce new students to our campus resources, community, and culture.
 All students attending Denison for their first semester (new First-Year Students and Transfer Students) are required to attend Denison’s mandatory orientation programs.
 Failure to attend and/or complete the required orientation activities may result in a student being withdrawn or having their offer of admission revoked.

 Every Denison student is expected to know and uphold University standards in matters of academic honesty.
 Students who practice academic dishonesty assault their own integrity as well as that of the University.
 Behavior that is in direct violation of these standards is discussed in the student handbook.
 Each Denison student is expected to be familiar with this policy.
 Please note that violations may result in suspension or expulsion from the University.
+Denison’s Code of Academic Integrity is the foundation of the university’s commitment to and policies regarding Academic Integrity.

 Classification of students is determined by the amount of academic credit earned.

-- Sophomore Standing - A student must have earned 26 semester-hours of credit.
+- Sophomore Standing - A student must have earned 26 semester hours of credit.

-- Junior Standing - A student must have earned 60 semester-hours of credit.
+- Junior Standing - A student must have earned 60 semester hours of credit.

-- Senior Standing - A student must have earned 90 semester-hours of credit.
+- Senior Standing - A student must have earned 90 semester hours of credit.

 A regularly enrolled student registered on a full-time basis (normally 12 semester-hours or more) and in good academic standing shall be eligible to participate in all college and intercollegiate activities.
 The student whose scholastic record falls below a 2.0 average will not be permitted to participate in intercollegiate athletics.
 First-year students are eligible to participate in intercollegiate athletics during their first semester.